BlockchainCommons/Gordian/Docs/Security.md

 ## Security for Your Gordian Products

-The following security advisories are intended to ensure the security of your *GordianServer* or other *Bitcoin-Standup* node.
+The following security advisories are intended to ensure the security of any testing or reference work you do with your *GordianServer* or other *Bitcoin-Standup* node.

 ## 1. Do Not Use a VPS for Real Funds